 A root canal is a treatment option that can clean out the dental pulp, discard of the bacteria, and seal the tooth to prevent more decaying material from entering.
-It is a preventative measure to save as much of the tooth as possible.
+It is a preventative measure, part of restorative dentistry, to save as much of the tooth as possible.
 If left unattended, it may lead to a tooth extraction.

 What are the Symptoms that You Might Need a Root Canal?